sd-ot/sd-ot/docs/source/tuto_py.rst

          [0,0,0],
          [1,1,1]
       )
-      # dim=... to specify the space dimension
+      # dim = ... to force the space dimension
    )

-   # we write a vtk file to open it in paraview
+   # we write a vtk file to open it later in tools like paraview
    tm.write_vtk("ex.vtk")

 .. image:: images/ex_3d.png